 - Adapt to changing circumstances

 An Enterprise Architecture tool should assist organizations by managing and optimizing their Enterprise Architecture and business initiatives.
-These tools are robust yet flexible, meeting the needs of large and complex companies.
-Organizations can then stay competitive and customer-focused.
-Essentially, modern Enterprise Architecture tools help big companies to move and innovate like small ones.
+That’s where the fundamental benefits of Enterprise Architecture lie.
+These platforms are robust yet flexible, meeting the needs of large and complex companies.

-Although extremely useful for large enterprises, businesses of any size and industry can maximize control, and accelerate business objectives with data-driven, modern Enterprise Architecture tools.
+Although extremely useful for large enterprises, businesses of any size and industry can maximize control and accelerate business objectives with data-driven, modern Enterprise Architecture tools.
 These types of tools are specifically made to support fast and smooth transformations, allowing teams to become agile teams.

-This journey does more than just manage IT investments; it empowers organizations to sculpt them around the customer experience, turning the organization into a thriving innovation hub, where every move is fueled by the quest for excellence and customer-centric innovation.
+This journey does more than just manage IT investments; it empowers organizations to sculpt them around the customer experience, turning the organization into a thriving innovation hub where every move is fueled by the quest for excellence and customer-centric innovation.

 The features needed for an organization depend on which strategic initiatives leadership focuses on.
 Organizations should be able to choose what they need instead of having extra features that get in the way of what they’re trying to achieve.
+With that in mind, here’s an Enterprise Architecture tool selection guide.

 1. Does This Tool Deliver Quick Time-to-Value?